Exact and Approximate Conformal Inference for Multi-Output Regression: Introduction

+where $y$ is an $n \times 1$ vector of responses, $H$ is an $n \times n$ matrix, and $\hat{y}$ is an $n \times 1$ vector of predictions.
+We note that $H$ can also be a function of a set of covariates, \eg as with ridge regression where $H = X(X^\top X + \lambda I)^{-1}X^\top$.
+In reality, the restriction shown in \Cref{eqn:colspace} is more general than ridge regression; we only require the predictions be linear functions of the input.
+In this paper, we refer to models that follow \Cref{eqn:colspace} as \textit{linear} models; this is in contrast to the traditional usage of the term to reflect models that are linear with respect to their parameters.

+There also exist methods for the efficient construction of a conformal prediction set through the use of root-finding procedures.
+As one example of a root-finding approach for the construction of conformal prediction sets, \cite{ndiaye2021root} introduce the \texttt{rootCP} algorithm, which utilizes a traditional root-finding approach, \ie a bisection search, to find points on the boundary of a conformal prediction set with fewer model trainings that full conformal prediction.

-In more complex settings it might be of interest to construct a model for multiple responses, \ie for some response $y \in \mathbb{R}^q$, also known as multi-target (or multi-output) regression \cite{borchani2015survey, xu2019survey}.
-Thus, we might construct a \textit{prediction region} such that some some $q$-dimension version of $y$, say $y = (y^1, \hdots, y^q)'$ is contained within the region.
+In more complex settings it might be of interest to construct a model for multiple responses, \ie for some response $y$ such that the support $\mathcal{Y} \subset \mathbb{R}^q$, also known as multi-output (or multi-task) regression \citep{zhang2018overview, borchani2015survey, xu2019survey}.
+Thus, we might wish to construct a prediction set such that some some $q$-dimension version of $y$, say $y = (y^{(1)}, \hdots, y^{(q)})^\top$, is contained with some specified probability.\looseness=-1

-Unfortunately, even with one-dimensional responses, conformal inference is computationally expensive, with each new candidate point requiring a new model to be fit.
-Since conformal inference's inception, more efficient methods, \eg split conformal inference \cite{vovk2005algorithmic, lei2018distribution}, have been introduced with trade-offs between computational efficiency and performance.
-Other methods, \eg trimmed conformal inference \cite{chen2016trimmed}, use a sequential set of models to expedite the search for the conformal prediction region over, say, a grid-based approach.